Parish (Church of England): Parish administration

 The major business of the parish was administered by its vestry, an assembly or meeting of parishioners or their representatives to make the necessary decisions.
-Under the Registration Act of 1836, from 1 July 1837 the Church vestry's civil responsibilities devolved in gradual steps to the purely civil parish and its parish council and soon more widely than before to poor law unions as to poor relief.
+Under the Registration Act 1836, from 1 July 1837 the Church vestry's civil responsibilities devolved in gradual steps to the purely civil parish and its parish council and soon more widely than before to poor law unions as to poor relief.

 To ease internal frictions and more evenly manage and distribute funds and clergy the church set up Ecclesiastical Commissioners.
 All the ecclesiastical parish's major acts such as repairs, day-to-day financing, building lettings, fundraising for local schools and usual charities and church grounds are administered by the parochial church council.
 This is partly ex officio (by virtue of a certain role) constituted and partly elected from the congregation.

 A few purely civil parishes had been created between the English Civil War and the wholescale Victorian reforms, but they were few in number: Bedfordshire had one such; not created until 1810.

 Parish clerk

 The ancient parochial office of clerk went in early times under the Latin name aquae bajulus, (Holy) Water Bearer since the sprinkling of holy water was seen as an important duty of this office.
 He had many other duties as a kind of general assistant to the parish priest; these included participation in church services and accompanying the priest on various occasions.
 At his induction into office he received the holy water and sprinkler (probably from the Archdeacon).
 By an injunction of the King's Visitors in 1548 (reign of Edward VI) their duties were redefined; the custom of holy water sprinkling was abolished.
 The clerk then began to be an assistant to the churchwardens in collecting money (the Rates, tithes and any extra donations) such as for the benefit of the poor as well as continuing in some of his other functions.
 Parish clerks were appointed on the nomination of the parish priest and their tenure was regarded as secure.
-By the Lecturers and Parish Clerks Act 1844 only the archdeacon or the bishop could remove him from office (in case of misconduct).
+By the Lecturers and Parish Clerks Act 1844 (7 & 8 Vict. c.
+59) only the archdeacon or the bishop could remove him from office (in case of misconduct).
 Sometimes the character and abilities of the clerk did not suit the priest and he would appoint someone more to his liking, leaving the original in a sinecure.